zmathew/django-linguo/README.rst

 * Automatically references the correct translation based on the current active language.
-* Lets you use the Django ORM just as before (including support for filtering and ordering on translatable fields).
+* Lets you use the Django ORM normally (no need to worry about which fields are translatable, linguo figures it out for you).
 * Support ModelForms by automatically retrieving/saving values based on the active language.
 * Supports Django versions 1.2 to 1.5 (tested against most recent point release for each version)